Parc Laberint Horta

 If you just want to visit the Monastery and wine cellar then you can get the FGC from Plaza Catalunya to FGC Sant Cugat.

-Sant Cugat is in Zone 1 now so you can use a normal T-casual Zone 1 ticket.
+Sant Cugat is in Zone 1 now so you can use a normal T-casual Zone 1 ticket or Hola BCN ticket.

 I have a walking route of 13km through parc collserola starting at Sant Cugat FGC station and ending up at Vall de Hebron green (L3) metro station in Barcelona.